danielemontecchi/monkyz/README.md

 		'field_name'	=> [	// name of field in db
 			'input'	=> 'custom',	// <-- change 'custom' with your custom field name
 ```

+## Google Analytics

+In the dashboard, you can view the statistics taken from Google Analytics.

+*Monkyz* used [spatie/laravel-analytics](https://github.com/spatie/laravel-analytics) package that requires a particular configuration to be able to retrieve data from Google Analytics.

+You have to follow the [official guide](https://github.com/spatie/laravel-analytics#getting-credentials) to create the file `storage/app/laravel-google-analytics/service-account-credentials.json`.
+Once you create the file, set the `viewId` parameter in the Settings page.

 ## Troubleshooting